Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Numerical Examples

 \section{Numerical Examples}

-In this section, we demonstrate how to calculate a guaranteed reachable set provably contained within the true reachable set of two unknown systems.
-We first apply results an example of a heavily damped pendulum which lies on a one-dimensional sphere $\mathcal{S}^1$.
-We present the first example to illustrate the general pipeline and show how the novel theory can be applied on a system which operates on a non-Euclidean manifold.
-For the second example, we determine an underapproximation of the GRS for a rotational system which lies in $SO(3)$.
-The application in question is to determine whether certain rotations can be achieved within a finite time horizon given initial conditions.
+In this section, we demonstrate how to calculate a guaranteed reachable set provably contained within the true reachable set of an unknown system operating operating on $SO(3)$, the space of three-dimensional rotational matrices.
+The application in question is to determine whether certain rotations can be achieved within a finite time horizon given initial conditions and knowledge from Assumption \ref{Assumption 1} and \ref{Assumption 2}.
 We emphasize that the structure of $SO(3)$ is significantly different from that of the Euclidean space.
-Consequently, it is not possible to solve this problem using the results in \citep{shafa2022reachability}.
+Consequently, it is not possible to determine a guaranteed underapproximation for a system that exists on $SO(3)$ using the results in \citep{shafa2022reachability}.